 Climbing Ranks in Hearthstone

 The simulator abides by the rules of Hearthstone.
-No ranks are lost for losses below rank 20 and whenever three games are won in a row the player gets a bonus star (part of a rank).
+No stars are lost for losses below rank 20 (and on the lowest level of ranks 15, 10 and 5) and whenever three games are won in a row the player gets a bonus star (part of a rank).
 Those bonus stars only apply until rank 5.